menandmice/micetro_docs/guides/implementation/cloud.rst

 .. image:: ../../images/add-edge-dns.png
    :width: 50%

-* **Obtaining Access Credentials**: For information about how to create API Access Credentials for Micetro, see https://developer.akamai.com/introduction/Prov_Creds.html
+* **Obtaining Access Credentials**: For information about how to create API Access Credentials for Micetro, see `Create EdgeGrid authentication credentials <https://developer.akamai.com/introduction/Prov_Creds.html>`_.

 .. warning::
   Akamai OPEN APIs are time sensitive!
 Ensure that the system your client runs on is synchronized to a Stratum 2 or better time source.